mayuresh108/argocd-repos/README.md

 # ArgoCD repos

-Open up ArgoCD UI, use this apps in this repo to create applications in Argo.
+Open up ArgoCD UI on a PMK cluster, use apps in this repo to create applications in Argo.